dxw/whippet-server/readme.md

     $ sudo apt-get update
     $ sudo apt-get install php5

-Under OS X, there are some solutions here: http://stackoverflow.com/questions/9534451/how-do-i-install-php-5-4-on-mac-os-x-lion
+Under OS X, do:

+    $ brew install php --devel

+You will need Homebrew: http://mxcl.github.com/homebrew/

-For other operating systems, please consult Google, or, you can download from PHP.net: http://php.net/downloads.php
+For other operating systems, please consult Google, or download and install from PHP.net: http://php.net/downloads.php

 You might also want to symlink Whippet to something in your path: